Section 4: Renovations, Alterations, Extensions & New Buildings

 Building owner's responsibilities

-As a building owner, you need to display your building warrant of fitness so that people using your building know that all the specified building systems are functional and working effectively without risk to their health and safety.
+As a building owner, you need to display your building warrant of fitness so that people using your building know that all specified building systems are functional and operating effectively, without risk to their health and safety.

 As a building owner, you have to:

-On each anniversary, supply Council with a building warrant of fitness stating the procedures have been complied with during the previous 12 months and attach the certificates of compliance from the independent qualified person.
+On each anniversary, supply the Council with a building warrant of fitness stating that the procedures have been complied with during the previous 12 months, and attach the certificates of compliance from the independent qualified person.

 Display a copy of the building warrant of fitness within the public area of the building.